Vertexlit-VRAIN/ReflectIA/README.md

 The system is designed for design education scenarios where structured critique and iterative reflection are central.

-### 2. Research Support

-All interactions are stored in structured JSON format, enabling:

-- Dialogue export
-- Tag extraction
-- Metric computation
-- Quantitative and qualitative analysis

-The repository includes scripts used in the ongoing research work.

 ---

 ## Current Prompt Versions